Sethioss/Python-projects/Image_To_ASCII_Art_Converter/Readme.md

 ## Examples

-All images have been converted using the maximum width (The ASCII art txt files are available in the source project)
+All images have been converted using the maximum width (The ASCII art txt and png files are available in the source project)
 All images belong to their respective owners

 ![Angel_Dust](https://user-images.githubusercontent.com/55959375/120187318-edd18d80-c214-11eb-9acb-ec7d18fedc0b.png)